Propagation of quantum gravity-modified gravitational waves on a classical FLRW spacetime: Introduction

 \section{Introduction}

-Recent observations of Gravitational Waves (GWs) and rapid increase in the sensitivity of GW observatories has opened up a great opportunity in connecting theory and phenomenology with experiment in many areas of physics and astronomy.
-Particularly, precision cosmology, black hole physics and quantum gravity can benefit hugely from this development.
-Such observations have also the potential of guiding us towards the correct theory of quantum gravity, among other ways, by revealing the information about the deep structure of spacetime encoded in such waves.
-Although these effects might be extremely small, the distances these waves travel can act as amplifiers of such quantum effects, making them observable in our current or near future experiments.
+Recent observations of gravitational waves (GWs) and the rapid increase in the sensitivity of GWs observatories has opened up a great opportunity in connecting theory and phenomenology with experiment in many areas of physics and astronomy.
+In particular, precision cosmology, black hole physics and quantum gravity can benefit hugely from this development.
+Such observations also have the potential to guide us towards the correct theory of quantum gravity by revealing the information about the deep structure of spacetime encoded in such waves.
+Although these effects might be extremely small, the distances these waves travel can act as amplifiers of such quantum effects, making them observable in our current or near-future experiments.